spryker/oryx/docs/reactivity/reactive-components.md

 }
 ```

-In these code snippet, an observable is assigned to the local `product$` field.
-Observables require to subscribe and unsubscribe.
-To avoid such boilerplate code, we can use a convenient decorator to subscribe/unsubscribe to observables.
-The decorator will subscribe to the observable, but also unsubscribe when the component is destroyed.
-This will ensure that there's no leaking memory in the application.
+[Observables](./key-concepts-of-reactivity.md) require to subscribe and unsubscribe.
+To avoid such boilerplate code, you can use a decorator to subscribe and unsubscribe to observables.
+The decorator  subscribes to the observable, but also unsubscribes when the component is destroyed.
+This ensures that there's no leaking memory in the application.
+In the following snippet, an observable is assigned to the local `product$` field.

 ```ts
 export class ProductPriceComponent {